Q-400: What is the warranty on your burr bits?

 Q-403: Do you carry an abrasive cone for a die grinder with a 1/4" shank, 0.84" diameter base, 1.1875" long cone, and coarse grit?

 Q-404: What is your best 6" X .04"-.045" Type 1 or Type 27 cut off wheel with a 7/8" arbor?

 Q-405: Can I use the mini sanding and flap discs (2 and 3 inch) on a power drill to polish/grind slag off blacksmith projects?

-The use of a drill with the sanding and flap discs won't provide the results you're looking for.
-It will work though.
-A better option if you have it available would be a pneumatic die grinder with flap discs.
-We have those available on our website at https://www.forneyind.com/store/.
+Unfortunately the use of a drill with the sanding and flap discs won't provide the results you're looking for.
+It will work, but a better option if you have it available would be a pneumatic die grinder with flap discs.

 Q-407: Are the 1" x 1/2" cylindrical mounted rotary file ITEM# 60069 acceptable to use on aluminum?

-Yes they are.
-However, remember that heat generated by the tool and aluminum surface will tend to melt the aluminum and cause loading up that will render the tool useless.
-Use the rotary file lightly and slowly to keep from loading.
+Yes, but remember that heat generated by the tool and aluminum surface will tend to melt the aluminum and cause loading up that will render the tool useless.
+Use the rotary file lightly and slowly to prevent this from happening.